Why many therapy approaches fail

 I have found that the brain is not very tolerant of pressure on nerves, the loss of joint movement, muscle movement or the damage of tissues.
 These problems result in a variety of responses such as pain, weakness, numbness or altered movement.
 These responses are the brain’s strategies for getting our attention so we can continue the task of movement, with pain minimization and energy conservation.
 Adhesion formation creates the necessity of new movement pattern strategies that often breakdown into more pain and frustration.

 Adhesion forms in three key situations.
 These situations are all result in decreased circulation to tissues.
 Adhesion forms with repetitive motion (as I am typing on this laptop), direct injury (I hurt my wrist falling on the ice), or positional ischemia (my hip hurt after siting for two hours in a funky position on the couch).
 In these situations there is a primitive protective mechanism to address the problem of loss of intracellular oxygen concentrations.
-The result is a fibrous adhesion which is a scar that forms to address the threat .
+The result is a fibrous adhesion which is a scar that forms to address the threat and splint the problem .
 Fibrous adhesion increases tissue density and decreases mobility between the moving parts.

 Many therapies and self care strategies are painful and miss the mark in addressing adhesion.
-Adhesion is a problem that is unlikely to be solved with most therapies, massage techniques, mechanical thumpers, foam rolling or muscle mashing strategies.
+Adhesion is a problem that is unlikely to be effectivly solved with most therapies, massage techniques, mechanical thumpers, foam rolling or muscle mashing strategies.
 Adhesion cannot be detected with an MRI, X-Ray or Ultrasound.
 It is most effectively recognized and addressed by a skilled provider who can feel the movement of the tissue texture and tension of those moving parts.

 Adhesion that restricts tissue mobility is pretty likely to be associated with your pain.
 Fibrous adhesion of tissue may even be the reason for your pain.
 A multi-billion dollar industry of a variety of remedies only seem to offer temporary relief.
 Frustration is the common result.
 I find that the best solution is to find an expert that has the knowledge-base and experience to address it the problem.
 A specialist focused on identifying problems in tissue mobility is currently hard to find.
 You’ll be glad when you do.